jwharm/java-gi/docs/register.md

     }
     ```

-Ignore warnings that the constructor appears unused: This constructor should exist in all Java-GI proxy classes.
+Ignore warnings that the constructor appears unused: This constructor **must** exist in all Java-GI proxy classes.
 It enables a Java object to be instantiated automatically for GObject instances returned from native function calls.

 If your Java application is module-based, you must export your package to the `org.gnome.gobject` module in your `module-info.java` file, to allow the reflection to work: